constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

 * From Christoffel Words to Markoff Numbers, by Christophe Reutenauer

-    * This book identifies the term "SL(2,N)" with the Stern-Brocot Tree, and did so several years before I did the same.
+    * This book uses the term "SL(2,N)" in close association with the Stern-Brocot Tree, and did so several years before I identified the terms.

     * See also [Combinatorics on Words: Christoffel Words and Repetitions in Words](https://www-igm.univ-mlv.fr/~berstel/Articles/2008wordsbookMtlUltimate.pdf) by Jean Berstel, Aaron Lauve, Christophe Reutenauer, and Franco Saliola

+    * Markoff numbers are a classic example of the use of Vieta jumping.

 * Squigonometry: The Study of Imperfect Circles by Robert D. Poodiack and William E. Wood